ioannisam/Chat-VoIP/README.md

 ## 📄 Useful Material

-- The original description of the assignment can be found [here](https://sites.google.com/view/computer-networks-ii/%CE%B5%CF%81%CE%B3%CE%B1%CF%83%CE%AF%CE%B5%CF%82)
+- The original description of the assignment can be found in the documentation folder.
-- Additional content for the assignement will be uploaded [here](https://sites.google.com/view/computer-networks-ii)